 There are four ways to get an astro modified camera:

 - Buy a pre-modded camera

 - Buy an astro modified camera for sale

 - Perform the modification yourself on your own camera

-You can buy infrared converted cameras from certain companies.
+You can buy astro modified cameras from certain companies:

 Life Pixel also offers to modify your camera by manually altering the sensor for you.

 This is cheaper than buying a pre-modified model (above) but less risky than trying to do it yourself (below).

 There are tutorials available online to show you how you can go through the process of opening up your camera.

 See for example here: